bombchus/z64-music-wiki/docs/advanced/sampling/overview.md

 2. Finding the root key of a sample is only required if unsure of or to reconfirm the root key for the sample.
 3. If the `.wav` file does not have any loop data specified, then the Sample Creation Tools will not output a `.bin` file containing loopbook ADPCM predictor data.
 4. If not using an audiobank template, then either create an audiobank from scratch or edit an existing audiobank from *Ocarina of Time* or *Majora's Mask using* SEQ64.
-5. This is only required if the Sample Creation Tools output a `.bin` file containing your sample's loopbook ADPCM predictor data.
+5. This is only required if the Sample Creation Tools output a `.bin` file containing the sample's loopbook ADPCM predictor data.
 6. `metadata.yml` has not been presented to or adopted by the developers of any randomizer; however, it is a simple but effective system that will hopefully be adopted and added in the future.
 7. Optionally, the sample could be injected into a decompressed ROM; however, it is much more tedious and does not ensure that the sample will not collide with other data added by the randomizer.